Sign Up

 Some benign masses and lumps may cause problems in pregnancy (Lee & Bae, 2020).
 A galactocele is a milk-filled cyst that blocks a lactating duct.
 It is most common in women who recently stopped lactating.
 A lactating adenoma develops due to the hormonal shift seen in pregnancy.
 It is closely related to fibroadenoma and often goes away after the woman gives birth and is no longer lactating (Lee & Bae, 2020).

-PABC is a severe diagnosis that occurs in pregnant women or within 1 year of delivery.
+PABC is a severe diagnosis that occurs in pregnant women or within one year of delivery.
 It usually starts as a painless mass in the breast.
 It is often mistaken for regular breast changes that occur with pregnancy and can be difficult to see on diagnostic imaging, leading to a delay in diagnosis.
 Usually, when it has been found, it has already been growing for a long time, and 50% of women have metastasis to the lymph nodes (Lee & Bae, 2020).
 Ultrasonography is the best option for visualizing PABC (Lee and Bae, 2020).

 Breast Cancer After Breast Implants